microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 | Closing | There are two ways an info bar can close: <br>- The program sets the IsOpen property to false <br> - The user invokes the Close button. <br> Use the InfoBarCloseReason to determine which case has occurred. <br> Closing can be prevented by setting the Cancel property to true.
 You can use a deferral to respond asynchronously to the event. |

 ### Canceling and deferring close
 The Closing event can be used to cancel and/or defer the close of an InfoBar.
-This can be used to keep the InfoBar open or allow time for an action or custom animation to occur.
+This can be used to keep the InfoBar open or allow time for a custom action to occur.
 When the closing of an InfoBar is canceled, IsOpen will go back to true, however, it will stay false during the deferral.
 A programmatic close can also be canceled.

 XAML
 ```xml